-\The statistics in this section have been calculated based on percentage of respondents and cannot be compared to previous Trends publications.
-The turnover rate continues to inch up each successive year and is a source of concern.
+The turnover rate continues to increase each successive year and is a source of concern.
 One outcome of high turnover care is inconsistent care for children who are forced to change from one caregiver to another.
-In addition, high turnover rates creates a less experienced child care workforce.
-In the year ending in November 2021, 85% of family child care providers sampled had been operating for four or more years with about 61% in
+In addition, high turnover rates create a less experienced child care workforce.
+In the year ending in June 2022, 95% of family child care providers who left the industry and responded to our survey had been operating for four or more years with about 76% in operation for 10 years or more.
+None of the family providers surveyed had been operating their business for less than two years according to MFN data.17